Trading Apps in the UK 2022

 What Is The Best Trading App For Beginners?

-The best overall trading apps for beginners are the likes of eToro and Capital.com. eToro offers zero commission on stocks and ETFs, an easy-to-use interface and an excellent community discussion forum.
+The best overall trading apps for beginners are the likes of eToro and Capital.com. eToro offers zero commission on stocks, an easy-to-use interface and an excellent community discussion forum.
 Capital.com and its supplementary Investmate app provide everything you need to start trading, with a vast array of educational content and guides.
 Both apps offer risk-free demo accounts.

 Are Trading Apps Legit?